-Healthy Beef tacos are flavored with homemade taco seasoning along with fresh ingredients to make a healthier version of tacos.
+Healthy beef Beef tacos are made with lean ground beef tossed with homemade taco seasoning and fresh vegetables for an easy-to-make healthier version of homemade taco meat.

 Total Estimated Time to Make This Recipe: 30 to 40 Minutes